LegendaryHog/Pentium/README.md

 [**7.
 Compilate and run**](#7-compilate-and-run)

 ## 1. Asm_Progs
 Programms writed for my Assembler.
-Accurate documentation in folder.

 ## 2. Assembler
 Programm that convert text code to machine code and write his in binary file.
-Accurate documentation in folder.
+Syntaxis **rule**:
+- register of symbols for commands ignore;

+- One string == one command;

+- between commands and argument must be space;

+- labels must ends by ':';

+- ';' - comment symbol, text after him on string ignore;

+- list of possible commands in [commands.h](#6-commandsh);

+- two label or func with one name can't exist;

+- **34**;

 ## 3. Pic
 Programm that scan picture, which you "draw" in text file with using spaces and pluses, and generate asm code to draw it by Processor.
-Accurate documentation in folder.

 ## 4. Processor
 Programm that execute machine code from binary file.
-Accurate documentation in folder.

 ## 5. Makefile
 File that make connection between compilation of prorgamms and run of out files.